allnulled/mongli/README.md

 ## Tests

+To run tests, you need to install the dependencies:

+`~$ npm install`

-To run tests, you need to start a mongo server through:
+Then, to start a mongo server (on port 27017, if not already running) through:

 `~$ npm run test:server`

 And then from another process:

 `~$ npm run test`

+The connection will not use any user, but you can alter the connection string of `mongodb` changing the `db/mongli-config.js` file.